tediousjs/tedious-connection-pool/README.md

     server: 'localhost'
 };

+//create the pool
 var pool = new ConnectionPool(poolConfig, connectionConfig);

+//acquire a connection
 pool.acquire(function (err, connection) {
     if (err)
         console.error(err);

+	//use the connection as normal
     var request = new Request('select 42', function(err, rowCount) {
         if (err)
             console.error(err);

         console.log('rowCount: ' + rowCount);

-        connection.release(); // release the connection back to the pool. pool.drain(); //drain the pool when finished using it });
+		//release the connection back to the pool when finished connection.release();
+    });

     request.on('row', function(columns) {